Multifractal analysis of homological growth rates for hyperbolic surfaces: The Bowen-Series map

 \subsection{Characterization of admissible BS words}

-Any finite word of $G_R$ represents an element of $G$ by the group product.
-A finite word $w$ of $G_R$ is {\it shortest} if its word length is equal to the word length of the element of $G$ represented by $w$.
-We say an infinite word of $G_R$ is shortest if any finite word appearing in it is shortest.
-A word of $G_R$ is {\it reduced} if it does not contain successive letters $e,\bar e\in G_R$.

 If $v$ is a vertex of $N$ in $\mathbb D$, let $n(v)$ denote the number of sides of $N$ through $v$.
-A small circle around $v$ has a cutting sequence $e_{i_1}\cdots e_{i_{2n(v)}}$, and $e_{i_1}\cdots e_{i_{2n(v)}}=1$ is one of the defining relations of $G$.
+A small circle around $v$ has a cutting sequence $g_1 \cdots g_{2n(v)}$, and $g_1\cdots g_{2n(v)}=1$ is one of the defining relations of $G$.
 Note that the relator has even word length since $R$ has even corners.
-A finite word $w$ of $G_R$ of length $k$ is a {\it clockwise} (resp. {\it anticlockwise}) {\it cycle} around $v$ if $k\leq 2n(v)$ and there exists a neighborhood $U$ of $v$ in $\mathbb D$ such that $w$ appears in the cutting sequence of any clockwise (resp. anticlockwise) circle around $v$ in $U$.
-If moreover $k=n(v)$, $w$ is a {\it half cycle}, and a {\it long cycle} if $k>n(v)$.
-Simply by a cycle we mean clockwise or anticlockwise ones. \begin{remark} By \cite[Theorem~3.1(ii)]{Ser86}, the cutting sequences of geodesic arcs are shortest, and so do not contain long cycles. \end{remark}
+A word $w\in E^k(G_R^{\mathbb N})$ is a {\it clockwise} (resp. {\it anticlockwise}) {\it cycle} around $v$ if $k\leq 2n(v)$ and there exists a neighborhood $U$ of $v$ in $\mathbb D$ such that $w$ appears in the ``cutting sequence'' of any clockwise (resp. anticlockwise) circle around $v$ in $U$.
+If moreover $k=n(v)$, we call $w$ a {\it half cycle}, and if $k>n(v)$ we call $w$ a {\it long cycle}.

-\begin{prop}\cite[Theorem~4.2]{Ser86} A finite word of $G_R$ is contained in $E(\Sigma^+)$ if and only if it is shortest and contains no anticlockwise half cycle. \end{prop}
+\begin{prop}[\cite{Ser86}, Theorem~4.2] A word in $E(G_R^{\mathbb N})$ is contained in $E(\Sigma^+)$ if and only if it is shortest and contains no anticlockwise half cycle. \end{prop}